Ivana Kekin: Political career

 In January 2016, after the 2015 parliamentary elections, Kekin joined New Left dissatisfied with the actions of the new government led by Tomislav Karamarko's Croatian Democratic Union (HDZ).
-She participated in the Croatia Can Do Better protest for a new school curriculum reform on 1 June, and gave a speech emphasizing that it was a protest for the future and "... [kids] who will not fill out buses to Stuttgart but will know how to do well here".
+She participated in the "Croatia Can Do Better" protest for a new school curriculum reform on 1 June, and gave a speech emphasizing that it was a protest for the future and "... [kids] who will not fill out buses to Stuttgart but will know how to do well here".

 Croatian Parliament

 During the 2020 parliamentary election in July, Kekin ran for member of the Croatian Parliament in the electoral district VII for the Green–Left Coalition, which went on to win one seat that went to Rada Borić.
 In September 2020, Kekin became the president of New Left.
 In September 2021, she became a member of the Croatian Parliament as Borić's deputy, who left to focus on the politics of Zagreb.
 Shortly after, in October, Kekin joined several committees: Committee on Health and Social Policy, Committee on Family, Youth and Sport, Committee on Interparliamentary Cooperation, Committee on Justice and Committee on Gender Equality.
 During her term, she has been active on the issues of healthcare privatization, mental health of the youth, problem gambling and femicide.

 In early 2023, she led the Not Good for Maritime Resources (Nije dobro za pomorsko dobro) campaign in response to an amendment that would have allowed for the granting of public maritime resources to private concessions "for periods of several dozen years", as part of a broader change of the Maritime Domain and Sea Ports Act.
 Public hearings were held and a petition against the amendment collected around 30,000 signatures, resulting in it being dropped from the final law.
 Kekin's work also contributed to new amendments to the Gambling Act, which saw overwhelming support from all parties with 131 votes for, out of 151.
 Among new laws are a ban on slot machines in cafés and stricter advertising rules.

 During her term, from 2021 to 2024, she was a substitute member of the Parliamentary Assembly of the Council of Europe.

-On 16 May 2024, in the 2024 Croatian parliamentary election, Kekin was reelected to the Croatian Parliament in the electoral district I. On 25 May, she became president of the Committee for Health and Social Policy, and in June joined the Committee for Human Rights and Rights of National Minorities.
+On 16 May 2024, in the 2024 Croatian parliamentary election, Kekin was reelected to the Croatian Parliament in the first electoral district.
+On 25 May, she became president of the Committee for Health and Social Policy, and in June joined the Committee for Human Rights and Rights of National Minorities.